 After reviewing a few types of batteries in different scenarios, the Tesla battery modules used in the Tesla Model S and X are a good option for this build in several ways.

-- Slightly used Tesla S and X battery modules are 5.2kWh (depending on some model variants).
-5.2kWh x 10 modules = 52kWh of capacity.
+- For this exercise we'll use a conservative 5.2kWh capacity value x 10 modules = 52kWh of capacity.
 That's 2kWh more than we'll need.

 - They have a high energy density, meaning they're more compact relative to many other batteries.